-High Flux/High Temperature Concentrated Solar Thermal Power Technologies and Applications
+High Flux/High Temperature Concentrated Solar Thermal Power Technologies and Applications (Invited Speech)

 Even though solar radiation is a source of high temperature and exergy at origin, with a high radiosity of 63 MW/m2, sun-to-earth geometrical constraints lead to a dramatic dilution of flux.
 It is therefore an essential requisite for efficient solar thermal power plants and high temperature solar chemistry applications to make use of optical concentration devices that enable the thermal conversion to be carried out at high solar fluxes and with relatively low heat losses.
 Solar Thermal Power Plants (STPP) have generated since 2006 a dynamic market for renewable energy industry and a pro-active networking within R&D community worldwide.
 At present there are 5 GW of STPP installed in the world, however most of them located in few countries (Spain, US, Morocco, South-Africa, Chile, China, UAE and other).